zachmayer/backblaze_analysis/README.md

 survival curve.

 Here’s the results of our analysis.
-The HGST HUH721212ALN604 is the most reliable drive in our sample of data:
+The HGST HUH721212ALN604 is the most reliable drive model in our sample of data:

 <table>
 <thead>